edanalytics/earthmover/README.md

 ```
 Each package must have a name (which will be used to name the folder where it is installed in `/packages`) such as `year_end_assessment` or `student_id_macros` in this example.
 Two sources of `packages` are currently supported:
 * GitHub packages: Specify the URL of the repository containing the package.
 If the package YAML configuration is not in the top level of the repository, include the path to the folder with the the optional `subdirectory`.
-* Local packages: Specify the relative or absolute path to the folder containing the package YAML configuration.
+* Local packages: Specify the path to the folder containing the package YAML configuration.
+Paths may be absolute or relative paths to the location of the `earthmover` YAML configuration file.

 ### **`sources`**